Legible Label Layout for Data Visualization, Algorithm and Integration into Vega-Lite: Conclusion and Future Work

 For chart interactions like zooming or panning, a na{\"\i}ve greedy label placement algorithm may re-render label placements for every frame of animations, which may result in instability of placement and may be too slow for large datasets.
 We plan to explore better optimizations to avoid re-rendering in every new frame, while providing smooth and stable interactive experiences.

-\acknowledgments{ We thank Professor Dominik Moritz, Dr. Kanit Wongsuphasawat, and Professor Jeffrey Heer for their significant contributions to the project.
-We also thank the UW Interactive Data Labe for their helpful comment.
-This work was supported by a Moore Foundation Data-Driven Discovery Investigator Award and the National Science Foundation (IIS-1758030). }
+\begin{acks} We thank Professor Dominik Moritz, Dr. Kanit Wongsuphasawat, and Professor Jeffrey Heer for their significant contributions to the project.
+We also thank the UW Interactive Data Lab for their helpful comment.
+This work was supported by a Moore Foundation Data-Driven Discovery Investigator Award and the National Science Foundation (IIS-1758030). \end{acks}